USVI Last Minute Cruise Deals (2025): Last Minute Cruises to USVI - Cruise Critic

 Port: Fort Lauderdale • St. Kitts • St. Maarten • St. Thomas • Perfect Day at CocoCay • +1 more

+Port: Port Canaveral • St. Maarten • St. Thomas • Perfect Day at CocoCay • Port Canaveral

-Port: Miami • St. Barts • Tortola • Antigua • St. Kitts • St. Thomas • Miami • King's Wharf • +5 more
+Port: San Juan • St. Croix • St. Thomas • St. Maarten • Martinique • Barbados • San Juan

 7 Nights